 OUTFIT #9: CHUNKY SWEATER

-This next outfit is perfect for the holidays, especially holiday parties where you want to get some use out of your navy blazer.
-I have paired my hopsack blazer with a classic, chunky, gray donegal cable-knit sweater, deep gray cotton dress pants, brown loafers, and navy socks.
-Navy blue looks classy when paired with various shades of gray.
-This casual and cozy look would also be an excellent option for a Winter date night.
+This outfit is perfect for holiday gatherings, especially when you want to incorporate your navy blazer.
+I've paired my hopsack blazer with a classic, chunky, gray donegal cable-knit sweater, deep gray cotton dress pants, brown loafers, and navy socks.
+Navy blue looks classy when paired with different shades of gray.
+Much like the previous look, his casual and cozy ensemble is also an excellent option for a fall or winter date night.

 OUTFIT #10: COCKTAIL HOUR

-Cocktail attire is historically very formal (at least by today's standards).
-A black, dark navy, or charcoal suit is usually more appropriate for cocktail events.
-Still, nowadays, a blazer can do just fine if paired smartly with additional garments.
+Cocktail attire is historically very formal, at least by today's standards.
+A black, dark navy or charcoal suit is usually more appropriate for cocktail events.
+However, nowadays, a blazer can do just fine if paired smartly with additional garments.

-Here, I have my navy blazer, a black wool turtleneck, and charcoal flannel trousers with black oxford dress shoes.
+Here, I have my navy blazer, a black wool turtleneck, charcoal flannel trousers, and black oxford dress shoes.
 This look creates a sleek, dark silhouette that uses tone and texture to create visual intrigue.
 It is inherently cozy, so if it is really hot and stuffy where you live, consider swapping out the black turtleneck for a black dress shirt and the flannel trousers for charcoal cotton dress pants.

 I think the look speaks for itself.
 Show up wearing this, and others will notice you.

-This is perhaps the outfit category most people think of when considering a navy blazer.
-Classic business casual.
+Most people think of this type of outfit when considering a navy blazer—dressy business casual.

-There are many intelligent and dapper ways to dress in a business casual setting with a classic blazer.
-This is just one of them.
+There are many clever and stylish ways to dress in a business casual setting with a classic blazer, and this is just one of my favorites.

 OUTFIT #12: WEDDING FORMAL